civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

     contribution.
 -   **Including ReCAPTCHA.**  A CAPTCHA can be added to make it more difficult for bots and donors to submit the form.

+Other advanced settings, such as what to do upon duplicate match, are ignored on contribution pages.

 For more information read [Profiles](../organising-your-data/profiles).